ninanrh/PUI2017_nn1221/HW5_nn1221/README.md

 Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP

-Role : Mostly I worked alone, Vivian answerd my question about doing me the visualization
+Role : Mostly I worked alone, Vivian answerd my question about doing the visualization